 What eventually came to be called Chavez Ravine encompassed about 315 acres and had three main neighborhoods — Palo Verde, La Loma and Bishop.

-It had its own grocery store, church and elementary school.
+It had a grocery store, a church and an elementary school.
 Many residents grew their own food and raised animals such as pigs, goats and turkeys.

 Residents of the tight-knit community often left their doors unlocked.

 Outsiders often saw the neighborhood as a slum.
-City officials decided that Chavez Ravine was under-utilized and ripe for redevelopment, kicking off a decade-long battle over the land.
+City officials decided that Chavez Ravine was ripe for redevelopment, kicking off a decade-long battle over the land.

 They labeled it "blighted" and came up with a plan for a massive public housing project, known as Elysian Park Heights.

-Designed by architects Robert E. Alexander and Richard Neutra and funded in part by federal money, the project would include more than 1,000 units — two dozen 13-story buildings and 160 two-story townhouses — as well as several new schools and playgrounds.
+Designed by architects Robert E. Alexander and Richard Neutra and funded in part by federal money, the project was supposed to include more than 1,000 units — two dozen 13-story buildings and 160 two-story townhouses — as well as several new schools and playgrounds.

 In the early 1950s, the city began trying to convince Chavez Ravine homeowners to sell.
-Many residents resisted, despite intense pressure.
+Despite intense pressure, many residents resisted.

-Developers offered immediate cash payments to residents for their homes.
-Remaining homeowners were offered less money, worrying residents that they wouldn't get a fair price if they held out.
+Developers offered immediate cash payments to residents for their property.
+They offered remaining homeowners less money so residents feared that if they held out, they wouldn't get a fair price.

 In other cases, officials used the power of eminent domain to acquire plots of land and force residents out of their homes.
-When they did, they typically lowballed homeowners, offering them far less money than their properties were worth.
+When they did, they typically lowballed homeowners, offering them far less money than their land was worth.

 Chavez Ravine residents were also told that the land would be used for public housing and those who were displaced could return to live in the housing projects.

-One way or another, by choice or by force, most residents of the three neighborhoods ended up leaving Chavez Ravine by 1953, when the Elysian Park Heights project fell apart.
+One way or another, by choice or by force, most residents of the three neighborhoods had left Chavez Ravine by 1953, when the Elysian Park Heights project fell apart.

-The city's new mayor, Norris Poulson, opposed public housing as "un-American," as did many business leaders who wanted the land for private development.
+Norris Poulson, the new mayor of Los Angeles, opposed public housing as "un-American," as did many business leaders who wanted the land for private development.

-The city of Los Angeles bought back the land, at a much lower price, from the Federal Housing Authority — with the agreement that the city would use it for a public purpose.
+The city bought back the land, at a much lower price, from the Federal Housing Authority — with the agreement that the city would use it for a public purpose.

-By 1957, the area was a ghost town.
-Only 20 families, holdouts who had fought the city's offers to buy and reclaim their land, were still living in Chavez Ravine.
+By 1957, the area had become a ghost town.
+Only 20 families, holdouts who had fought the city's offers to buy their land, were still living in Chavez Ravine.

-In June of 1958, voters approved (by a slim, 3 percent margin) a referendum to trade 352 acres of land at Chavez Ravine to the owner of the Brooklyn Dodgers, Walter O'Malley.
+In June of 1958, voters approved (by a slim, 3% margin) a referendum to trade 352 acres of land at Chavez Ravine to the owner of the Brooklyn Dodgers, Walter O'Malley.